-The amount of electricity generated by nuclear in the US peaked in 2012, powered by 104 units.
+The amount of electricity generated by nuclear in the US peaked in 2012, powered by 104 units11.
 Over the past decade, the country has retired 12 nuclear power units as operating costs increased, while at the same time renewables drove down electricity prices.
-State-based capacity mechanisms, and now the IRA, have effectively underwritten nuclear power plants by (finally) recognising that they produce 50% of the US' carbon free electricity.
-The next 12 months will see the first new nuclear reactors enter service in the US since 1996.
-Nuclear power units in the US are 42 years old, on average.
+State-based capacity mechanisms, and now the IRA, have effectively underwritten nuclear power plants by (finally) recognising that they produce 50% of the US' carbon free electricity.12 The next 12 months will see the first new nuclear reactors enter service in the US since 1996.
+Nuclear power units in the US are 42 years old, on average.13 factories and then assembled on site, significantly reducing build costs and execution risk.

-Going forward, the utility industry is working toward deploying the next generation of nuclear power, Small Modular Reactors (SMRs).
-SMRs are smaller, with capacity between 75MW and 300MW, compared to traditional nuclear units with capacity between 1,000MW and 1,300MW.
-They will be built in centralised factories and then assembled on site, significantly reducing build costs and execution risk.
 The nuclear experts we spoke to on this trip believe this technology will be operational by the mid-2030s.
 Nuclear power is the only carbon free electricity source that provides baseload capacity to a system that is increasingly dominated by non-dispatchable, highly variable solar and wind.
 In addition, nuclear units have the potential to produce material amounts of hydrogen (another carbon-free fuel source) over time.

+Going forward, the utility industry is working toward deploying the next generation of nuclear power, Small Modular Reactors (SMRs).
+SMRs are smaller, with capacity between 75MW and 300MW, compared to traditional nuclear units with capacity between 1,000MW and 1,300MW14.
+They will be built in centralised